MicrosoftDocs/cpp-docs/docs/cpp/attributes2.md

    The first two warnings fire when you compile this code with the CppCoreCheck code analysis tool installed and activated.
 But the third warning doesn't fire because of the attribute.
 You can suppress the entire bounds profile by writing [[gsl::suppress(bounds)]] without including a specific rule number.
 The C++ Core Guidelines are designed to help you write better and safer code.
 The suppress attribute makes it easy to turn off the warnings when they are not wanted.

- The C++ standard allows compiler vendors to define their own attribute parameters (within a vendor-specific namespace), but compilers are required to recognize only those attributes defined in the standard.
-In Visual C++, you can use the [[deprecated]] attribute instead of using declspec (deprecated) and the attribute will be recognized by any conformant compiler.
-For all other declspec parameters such as dllimport and dllexport, there is as yet no standard attribute equivalent so you must continue to use declspec syntax.
-Attributes do not affect the type system, and they don’t change the meaning of a program.
-Compilers ignore attribute values they don't recognize.